doavers/nextjs-starter-better-drizzle/docs/development/development-setup.md

 ## Overview

-This guide provides comprehensive instructions for setting up the development environment for the NextJS starter template with Better Auth and Drizzle ORM.
+This guide provides comprehensive instructions for setting up the development environment for the NextJS starter template with Better Auth v1.4+ and Drizzle ORM v0.45+ integration.

 ## Prerequisites

 ### System Requirements

-- **Node.js**: 18.17.0 or higher
+- **Node.js**: 18.17.0 or higher (19+ recommended)
-- **npm**: 9.0.0 or higher (or yarn 1.22.0+)
+- **npm**: 9.0.0 or higher
 - **PostgreSQL**: 14.0 or higher
 - **Git**: 2.30.0 or higher
 - **Operating System**: Windows 10+, macOS 12+, or Linux (Ubuntu 20.04+)